 So, it’s about time you deployed the new-age, robust Identity and Access Management solutions within your organization, here’s why;

 Single Sign-on (SSO) is a great starting point for a holistic IAM system.
 But, SSO at times is confused with Password Managers, given that their advantage is similar – the user can ultimately access multiple applications with only one set of credentials, eliminating the need to create and remember many passwords.
 However, with a Password Manager, the user must put the effort in generating a hard-to-crack master password and still be unsure of the security, whereas, SSO solutions entirely depend on a ‘federation identity’.

 New-age, Single Sign-on solutions leverage trust and are built on federation protocols such as SAML and OpenID connect that allow sharing identities across trusted systems.
 Once the trust across systems is established, the user can access multiple applications at one go, using only one, strong set of credentials.

 SSO works perfectly well with VPN, Firewalls, Wifi, and any application – native, hybrid or cloud, an option that you may not get with password managers.

 Therefore, Single Sign-on is an ideal combination that provides a single login as well as unbeatable security to the password.

-Multi Factor Authentication (MFA) is a stringent validation technique, where all the identities are validated with 2 or more independent set of credentials; usually an E-mail OTP, SMS OPT, biometrics, soft token, challenge-response questions, etc. This adds an additional layer of protection to your passwords, making them more secure and less vulnerable to cyber threats.
+Multi-Factor Authentication (MFA) is a stringent validation technique, where all the identities are validated with 2 or more independent sets of credentials; usually an E-mail OTP, SMS OPT, biometrics, soft token, challenge-response questions, etc. This adds an additional layer of protection to your passwords, making them more secure and less vulnerable to cyber threats.

 4. Reduce helpdesk dependencies

-Ilantus’ Xpress Password is a password management product that offers enterprise-class password management, remote password reset, consumption-based billing and is compatible with mobile devices as well.
+Ilantus’ Xpress Password is a password management solution that offers enterprise-class password management, remote password reset, consumption-based billing and is compatible with mobile devices as well.